ReimagineTruth/salenus-ai/README.md

 ## Revolutionize Your Life with Salenus AI

 **Salenus AI** is your Pi-powered AI coaching assistant designed to help you break free from laziness and distractions.
-Whether you’re struggling to stay focused or want to build better habits, **Gen**, your AI coach, is here to guide you every step of the way.
+Whether you’re struggling to stay focused or want to build better habits, **Salenus AI**, your AI coach, is here to guide you every step of the way.

 ---